 You are scheduled for a move to another cabin as was originally noted in your reservation tomorrow morning.

 "Free Wi Fi", what exactly do you mean by that?

-We do offer free wi fi and as far as we know we are the only hotel on LCI that offers in cabin availability.
+We do offer free wi fi and as far as we know we are the only hotel on LCI that offers on deck availability.
 Due to the fact that we are on the remote eastern shore of LCI, the only viable alternative for internet service is via satellite.
-Most guest do not realize that this service is only available at a very high cost (we currently pay $400 a month for the service) that none the less offers relatively slow and unreliable service (by typical north american standards).
+Most guest do not realize that this service is only available at a very high cost (we currently pay $425 a month for the service) that none the less offers relatively slow and unreliable service (by typical north american standards).
 Bandwidth availability is also extremely limited.